46Dimensions/VocabularyPlus/UPDATES.md

-# LexiconPro - Updates
+# Vocabulary Plus - Updates
-LexiconPro is regularly updated.
-Below is a list of recent updates.
+Vocabulary Plus is regularly updated.
+Below is a list of recent updates (0.1.1 to 0.4.0).

-## v1.1.0
+## v0.1.1
 Released: 19th November 2025

 ### Markdown Descriptions